rgj40q/laughing-succotash/doc.md

 * *el bonel el bellel* 'both good and beautiful'
 * *bonel el bellel ol malel el fedel* 'beautiful and good or bad and ugly'

 Note that if one uses a conjunction at least once in the multiple phrase, then all its parts must be separated with conjunctions.
-One cannot mix conjunctioned and conjunctionless phrases in one.
+One cannot mix conjunctioned and conjunctionless phrases in a row.

 Each single is of two types.
-The first consists of intransitive appositive, optionally followed by an adverb type B phrase.
+The first consists of intransitive appositive, optionally followed by an participle phrase.
 * *bellel* 'beautiful'
 * *bellel multem* 'very beautiful'

-The second consists of transitive appositive, then optional adverb type B phrase, then obligatory subargument (note the level shift).
+The second consists of transitive appositive, then optional participle phrase, then obligatory argument II (note the level shift).
 This may be translated as a phrase with preposition or as a participle phrase in English.
 * *exil (↓) francie* 'from France'
 * *exil exactem (↓) francie* 'exactly from France'

-Similarly, APPOSITIVE SUBPHRASE may be separated with subappositive conjunction *eh*, *oh*, and each single is of two types.
-The first consists of intransitive subappositive, optionally followed by an adverb type B subphrase.
-The second consists of transitive subappositive, then optional adverb type B subphrase, then obligatory subsubargument (note the level shift).
+Similarly, APPOSITIVE II PHRASE may be separated with appositive II conjunction *eh*, *oh*, and each single is of two types.
+The first consists of intransitive appositive II, optionally followed by an participle II phrase.
+The second consists of transitive appositive II, then optional participle II phrase, then obligatory argument III (note the level shift).
 * *boneh* 'good'
 * *boneh belleh* 'beautiful good'
 * *boneh eh belleh* 'good and beautiful'